PdIPS/CBX/paper.md

 RB was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronisation) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363) and by the EPSRC grant EP/T022132/1 "Spectral element methods for fractional differential equations, with applications in applied analysis and medical imaging".
 KR acknowledges support from the German Federal Ministry of Education and Research and the Bavarian State Ministry for Science and the Arts.
 TR acknowledges support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.
+This research was supported in part through the Maxwell computational resources operated at Deutsches Elektronen-Synchrotron DESY, Hamburg, Germany.
 UV acknowledges support from the Agence Nationale de la Recherche under grant ANR-23-CE40-0027 (IPSO).

 We thank the Lorentz Center in Leiden for their kind hospitality during the workshop "Purpose-driven particle systems" in Spring 2023, where this work was initiated.